vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-cloudprocessevents-table.md

 **Applies to:**
 - Microsoft Defender XDR

-The `CloudProcessEvents` table in the [advanced hunting](advanced-hunting-overview.md) schema contains information about process events in multicloud hosted environments such as Azure Kubernetes Service, Amazon Elastic Kubernetes Service, and Google Kubernetes Engine.
+The `CloudProcessEvents` table in the [advanced hunting](advanced-hunting-overview.md) schema contains information about process events in multicloud hosted environments such as Azure Kubernetes Service, Amazon Elastic Kubernetes Service, and Google Kubernetes Engine as protected by the organization's [Microsoft Defender for Cloud](/azure/defender-for-cloud/concept-integration-365#advanced-hunting-in-xdr).
 Use this reference to construct queries that return information from this table.

 > [!IMPORTANT]
 > Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.